-Inventories
+NOTE 15 Inventories

-As of 31 December 2022 and 2021, the Group's inventories consisted of the following:
+As of 31 December 2023 and 2022, the Group's inventories consisted of the following:

-(USD 1,000) 2022 2021
+(USD 1,000) 2023 2022

-Raw materials 1,562 742
+Raw materials 991 1,562

-Spare parts inventory 2,107 1,472
+Spare parts inventory 3,792 2,107

-Finished goods inventory 699 4,376
+Finished goods inventory 356 699

-Total inventories 4,368 6,590
+Total inventories 5,139 4,368

 The Group's inventory consists primarily of raw materials, spare parts, and finished products.
-Raw materials comprise mainly of feed for smolt and marine-phase fish production, and packaging materials used towards processing.
+Raw materials comprise mainly of feed for smolt and marine-phase fish production, and packaging materials used for processing.
 Spare parts comprise of consumables to be used at a future date through operations.
-Finished goods inventory comprise of all salmon products ready for sale which include fresh head-on-gutted salmon, processed salmon products, and frozen salmon products.
+Finished goods comprise of all salmon products ready for sale which include fresh head-on-gutted salmon, processed salmon products, and frozen salmon products.

-For the year ended 31 December 2022 and 2021, the Group recognized a USD 2.3m and USD 1.2m write-off of its frozen finished goods inventory, respectively, attributed to excess costs above the expected selling price minus future costs to sell.
+For the year ended 31 December 2022, the Group recognized a USD 2.3m write-off of its finished goods inventory related to frozen stock, attributed to excess costs above the expected selling price minus future costs to sell.
+For the year ended 31 December 2023, there were no write-offs of its finished goods inventory.